Updated May 27, 2021

 What follows is a non-exhaustive list of funding that you can apply for.
 It’s based on my experiences of funding things outside of academia, where the funding sources varied.
-I will include something important for most examples: What they Want.
+For some of these examples, I’m including a section called What they Want.
 Knowing what these funders want is important to know when you pitch them.
 After all, they don’t exist only to make your research happen.
 If you want to work with them, you’ll need to identify where you bring them value and create work that is mutually beneficial.

 I’ll start here, not because it’s the best source, but to get it out of the way.
 Academia can be a part of this conversation.
 After all, a lot of research happens there.
 You can leave academia, get off the tenure track, stop chasing positions, and still take money from the academy.
 You can find and create your own post doc or get research funds from a professor to do so.
 You can form a partnership with a professor, even if you’re not in academia.

 In Canada we have a program called Mitacs that does fund post docs. if you can raise some of your own funding or get an organization to pay you, they will match it.
 As far as I know, there’s no U.S. federal equivalent.

 What do think tanks do anyway?
 I don’t know many people who really know.
 But I’m so glad my first career experience was at a think tank.
 It allowed me to meet a cross-section of the working world, people from the private sector, government, non-profits, and more.
 Think tanks do research and share ideas—a perfect match for a lot of academics.

 Think tanks are usually non-profit organizations, and are funded in various ways, such as:

 - membership funding (ie. institutional members)

 - project funding